Thursday, April 10, 2025

 A disabled boy on crutches was walking with a few packages under his arm.
-It was with great difficulty he painstakingly made his way to the railway station.
-All the people around him were rushing up to the station and one of them knocked him down.
-His packages scattered on to the road.
+He painstakingly made his way to the railway station with great difficulty.
+All the people around him were rushing up to the station, and one of them knocked him down.
+His packages scattered onto the road.
 The man who knocked him down was angry with the boy for walking clumsily.

 "No," replied the Good Samaritan, "but I am one of His followers."